Completions

 An AI tool and an AI orchestration are different shapes

-When you build an AI orchestration, you wire together several agents that share context, gate every output through a brand-and-compliance layer, route human-in-the-loop decisions through an editorial governance queue, and observe the whole system through a telemetry layer.
-An orchestration is unbounded by single-task framing — it is a coordinated system that handles a domain (your local SEO operation, your customer support surface, your content production pipeline) rather than a task.
+When you build an AI orchestration, you wire together several agents that share context, gate every output through a brand- and-compliance layer, route human-in-the-loop decisions through an editorial governance queue, and observe the whole system through a telemetry layer.
+An orchestration is unbounded by single-task framing — it is a coordinated system that handles a domain (your local SEO operation across 75 stores, your customer-support pipeline across all channels, your save-flow + churn + propensity scoring surface) rather than a task.

 The strategic decision is not which tool.
 The strategic decision is which shape.